macgreagoir/klusterypi/README.md

  * On the three k8s machines (master and nodes), run `scripts/01-k8s_common.sh`
  * On the k8s master, run `scripts/02-k8s_master.sh`
  * On the k8s master, run `scripts/03-k8s_cni.sh` as your non-root user
+ * On each of the non-master nodes, run the `kubectl join` command detailed in the `kube init` output saved to `secrets/kube_init.out` on the master (TODO could be automated)